-Students will learn how the continual changes in technology affect all levels of an organization including operational, tactical and strategic.
-Topics include: systems development cycle, enterprise databases, electronic commerce, electronic business, networking technology and applications, and managerial decision- making and reporting, using technology.
+Students will explore how the continual evolution of technology and information security affect all levels of an organization including tactical, operational, and strategic.
+Topics include networks and the Internet, malicious software, hacking, encryption, industrial espionage, cybersecurity and security policy.

 BUSA 348 Data Analytics for Business (3)